caezium/caezium.github.io/content/02_areas/COMP SCIENCE/1/Hexadecimal.md

 	- IPv4 has been improved upon by the adoption of IPv6.
 IPv6 address is a 128-bit number broken down into 16-bit chunks, represented by a hexadecimal number. ex. a8fb:7a88:fff0:0fff:3d21:2085:66fb:f0fa

 #### conversion
-to convert you can take each binary nibble and turn that into a hex digit then do it in order then concat them together or you can do the division and remainder way
+to convert you can **take each binary nibble and turn that into a hex digit** then do it in order then concat them together or you can do the division and remainder way

 #### hex - 16

+---

 Recall